msimpsonnz/msimpsonnz.github.io/_posts/2018-06-19-MediaEvents.md

 title: Azure Media Services v3 with Event Grid
 ---

-## TL;DR

-Walk through of using Azure CDN to improve upload speed to blob, which triggers Azure Media Services encode job using Azure Event Grid
+Walk through of using Azure Media Services and its recent support for Event Grid to create a event driven workflow from uploading a blob to encoding a video.

 ## Walk through using the new Azure Media Services v3 API to create a workflow